Kitware/LidarView/LVCore/Utilities/Animation/README.md

 -   **non-temporal animations** are simpler animations, moving the camera but not updating the pipeline time.
 It also works on non-temporal data.
 The script **example_non_temporal_animation.py** provides an example of how to use it.

+This file focuses on **temporal animations**.
+Non-temporal animations make use of the same CameraPaths objects but require less work (hence understanding how temporal animations work should make it easy to use non-temporal ones).

 This file contains:
-- Requirements
+- Software requirements (pyhon modules)
-- Relevant modules
+- Relevant modules (which are part of LidarView)
-- Tutorial
+- A Tutorial

 ## Requirements